tusharkantimahato/-Jarvis-3.0-Multimodal-AI-Assistant/README.md

 # 🤖 Jarvis 3.0 – Multimodal AI Assistant

+### Description:
+Jarvis 3.0 is a smart AI desktop assistant built with Python.
+It combines speech recognition, computer vision, and automation to perform tasks like voice control, app launching, gesture recognition, and real-time interaction.

 **Jarvis 3.0** is an advanced multimodal desktop assistant built using **Python 3.12**.
 It combines **Voice Recognition**, **Gesture & Motion Control**, and **Camera Interaction** to create a seamless, hands-free assistant experience.